Cotswold Wildlife Park: History

 In 1804 the estate's owner William Hervey had the current manor house called Bradwell Grove Manor House designed by William Atkinson and built by Richard Pace of Lechlade, in the then-fashionable Georgian Gothic style.
 This followed the example of Strawberry Hill, Horace Walpole's masterpiece at Twickenham.
 The house replaced an original 17th-century Jacobean residence, part of which was incorporated into the north service wing.
 Hervey also planted a great number of trees in the park, many of which can still be seen including a huge wellingtonia tree on the west lawn.
 This tree is over 40 metres high and can be seen on the skyline from many miles away.

 In 1923 the house and estate were purchased by Colonel Heyworth-Savage, and on his death when killed in action in North Africa on 28 December 1941 the estate was passed to his grandson John Heyworth.
-John Heyworth was born in the manor house on 21 August 1925 and when he left school he served from 1943–1947 in the Royal Dragoons, the regiment which had been commanded by his father.
+John Heyworth was born in the manor house on 21 August 1925 and when he left school he served from 1943 to 1947 in the Royal Dragoons, the regiment which had been commanded by his father.
 The house was rented out for twenty years to Oxford Regional Hospital Board, until in 1969 John Heyworth decided to open the gardens to the public, and since 1970 the house has been the heart of the Wildlife Park.
 John Heyworth died on 24 November 2012, and now the managing director is his son Reggie Heyworth.